Lottery winner out of luck when ticket gets lost in mail

-RIDGE MANOR, Fla. — A woman who won $1,000 in a second chance drawing on July 29 isn’t getting her prize because the certified letter she sent to the Florida Lottery’s headquarters never arrived.
+RIDGE MANOR, Fla.
+(AP) — A woman who won $1,000 in a second chance drawing on July 29 isn’t getting her prize because the certified letter she sent to the Florida Lottery’s headquarters never arrived.

 Sue Burgess told WFLA that officials in Tallahassee told her “no ticket, no prize.”